harshagrama/ATG-Artifact/README.md

 ##############################################################################
 Purpose of this script is to
      * Read configuration file for Slack REST API's  attributes and its value
-     * For attribute email, which is a coma seperated value generate a slack guest invite request
+     * For attribute email, which is a coma separated value generate a slack guest invite request

 "guest_invite.py" takes *.ini file as input argument.